-DOUGLAS LUTE, PRESIDENT
+DOUGLAS LUTE, CEO

 Ambassador Douglas Lute is the former United States Permanent Representative to the North Atlantic Council, NATO’s standing political body.
 Appointed by President Obama, he assumed the Brussels-based post in 2013 and served until 2017.
 During this period he was instrumental in designing and implementing the 28-nation Alliance’s responses to the most severe security challenges in Europe since the end of the Cold War.